anadolski/apytl/README.md

     time.sleep(wait)
 ```

 Ta-da!
-Poop all over your terminal (assuming your the combination of your
+Poop all over your terminal (assuming the combination of your display
-terminal emulator, display manager, and font supports it).
+manager, terminal emulator, and font supports it).

 `apytl.Bar().drawbar()` accepts some customization options; see the docstring
 for complete details.
 Here are a couple highlights: